line charts for analytics

 The Percentage of Completion Method

 The percentage of completion method (PCM) allows a contractor to recognize revenue as they earn it over time.
-As a project progresses toward completion, the contractor can bill for the work they’ve performed.
+As a project progresses toward completion, the contractor can bill for the work they’ve performed, ie the completion percentage.
 Each time they issue an invoice, they can record the earned revenue.
 This continues until they finish the contract.
 In order to calculate how much of the contract they’ve earned for a billing period, they might choose among a number of methods, including cost-to-cost and estimated percent complete.

 Learn more about percentage of completion »